fazibear/puddleofcode/content/story/2008-06-05-include-helpers-in-controllers.md

 >Helpers are modules that provide methods which are automatically usable in your view.

-But somtimes you want to use it in controllers ;)
-This is my solution.
+But sometimes you want to use it in controllers ;) This is my solution.
 Helpers are available in module named 'Helpers', so they don't brake anything.
 All rails helpers and named routes are included by default.
 This is simple usage: